eyadaq/Push_Swap/README.md

-Here’s a professional and concise description for your Push_swap project using the Turkish Algorithm to showcase on your GitHub profile:

 Push_swap: Sorting Algorithm Visualization
 Push_swap is a sorting algorithm project from the 42 curriculum.
 It involves creating a program to sort a stack of integers using a limited set of operations.
 The project is designed to demonstrate algorithmic thinking and optimization techniques.